laminlabs/lamindb/README.md

 # LaminDB

+Open-source data lake, warehouse & feature store for biology.

-Open-source data lake to manage your existing data in your existing infrastructure.
+Manage your existing data & analyses in your existing infrastructure.

 ```{warning}